garden-io/garden/docs/reference/commands.md

       - # The environment name (from your project configuration) to use for the workflow when matched by this trigger.
         environment:

+        # The namespace to use for the workflow when matched by this trigger.
+Follows the namespacing setting used for
+        # this trigger's environment, as defined in your project's environment configs.
+        namespace:

         # A list of GitHub events that should trigger this workflow.
         events: